"Know Your History,

 The mission of the Texas Black History Preservation Project is to comprehensively document the

-provide a permanent repository of that history.
+goal of the project is to provide a permanent repository to display that history.

 Who We Are